arshv06/BidirectionalInverter/README.md

 Grid Connected inverter is connected to the main electric grid.
 In the event of a surplus, it can transfer the energy to the local grid and earn credits from the electric agency, whereas in the event of a shortage it can request energy from the grid.
 Pros being it can never run out of power, while the downside is to have the reference voltage matching the grid.

+## Innovation in Testing

 With the PV equipment in place, a constant 1000 level irradiance was attached to the panel.
 This didn't account for the variable sunlight and radiation levels.
 To attempt to simulate more realistic conditions, a repeated sequence generator was